Hasbrouck family: Abraham Bruyn Hasbrouck

 Abraham Bruyn Hasbrouck was born November 29, 1791, in Kingston, New York, the son of Jonathan Hasbrouck, who served as the Ulster County Judge from 1798 to 1799, and his wife, Catharina Wynkoop Hasbrouck.
 He graduated from Yale University in 1810 and returned to Kingston, where he studied law and opened his practice.
-In 1824, he was elected to the 19th United States Congress, serving from 1825-1827.
+In 1824, he was elected to the 19th United States Congress, serving from 1825 to 1827.
 He was named President of the National Ulster County Bank in Kingston, holding this position until 1840, when he was appointed the 6th President of Rutgers University.
 He remained in this role until 1850.
 He died February 23, 1879, in Kingston, and was buried in Houghtaling Cemetery in that city.
 The cemetery is now defunct.

 Abruyn Street in Kingston is named after Abraham Bruyn Hasbrouck; because he was prominent at in Kingston at the same time as his first cousin, Abraham J. Hasbrouck, he would sign his name "Abruyn," thus resulting in the street name.
 Hasbrouck also founded the village of St. Remy, within the limits of Kingston and Esopus.